wizard7377/ROAR/README.md

 _  <- store #8 %2 #0 %0
 ```
 If this is a function, we know by only looking at the first three columns (the outputs) what registers are being modified, and thus if used in the caller must be saved.

+#### Calling Conventions
+As said before, ROAR does not have a specific calling convention, and instead the calls are made into concrete machine instructions based on the assembly target.
+So, for instance, `%0 <- call someFunc %1 %2` might represent a completly diffrent set of instructions[^5] on `x86_64` as opposed to `MIPS`, and yet still diffrent from `RISC`, `AARCH64`, and others.
+Arguebly, this is the most abstract feature of ROAR, the representation of function calls.
+Another importnat things is that registers are scoped by function, but in practice are often merged.
+This is to say, if `someFunc` calls `otherFunc`, and both modify `%0`, they are not modifing the same register.
+However, for the purpose of compile speed, they may be merged into some hardware register, and then when `otherFunc` is called `someFunc` will save the value on the stack and then retrive it after `otherFunc`
 ### Jump Instructions

 Jump functions (and control flow in general) work the same way they do in most architectures.
 That is to say, there is one basic jump instruction, `jmp`, that always goes to wherever is specifed by the `jmp` instruction.
 To get conditional jumping, one simple uses flags, which describe the result of the last operation, a feature almost ubiquitous among machines.
 Some of the jump forms that might be implemented are: